Sujan-das-2007/an-small-A.I.-named-Jarvis/README.md

 # an-small-A.I.-named-Jarvis
 The name of this ai is Jarvis.I am a 14 year old boy from Kolkata(India).
-I have just started to code a few months ago.
+I have just started to code a few months ago and don't know more about coding
+.
 I was inspired by CodeWithHarry(youtuber) & Tony Stark(a fictional character).
 So, I created this. any suggestion will be appreciated. code:::::
 import pyttsx3 #pip install pyttsx3
 import speech_recognition as sr #pip install speechRecognition